jafioti/luminal/README.md

 ### Speed
 We compile these ops into complex GPU kernels, so even though our ops are simple, we get high performance through the power of compilers!
 This is how we overcome the typical RISC disadvantages, btw.

+### Search
+The best heuristic is no heuristic.
+We try to search every possible decision to give the compiler the most flexibility to discover complex optimizations.
+This allows us to automatically derive Flash Attention and other similarly complex rewrites.
+It also allows us to stay extremely small long into the future and beat the performance of far larger frameworks with tons of handwritten kernels.

 ### Native
 The current ML ecosystem is too fragmented, and the solution isn't another layer of abstraction.
 Luminal is written in rust, and interacts directly with the CUDA / Metal APIs.
 No indirections or abstractions, docker containers, or virtual environments.
 Just a statically-linked rust crate.